 Phantom Red, Bogle Vineyards and Winery, California

-Another member of the California Sustainable Winegrowing Program, Bogle Vineyards have also obtained recognition from other organisations, with a ‘Sacramento Area Sustainable Business’ certificate and a ‘Certified Green’ certificate.
+Another member of the California Sustainable Winegrowing Program, Bogle Vineyards has also obtained recognition from other organizations, with a ‘Sacramento Area Sustainable Business’ certificate and a ‘Certified Green’ certificate.

 Almost uniquely, the winery offers a bonus to other supplying vineyards that also carry a ‘Certified Green’ certificate, giving incentive to others in the winemaking industry to follow suit.

 Bogle produces a wide range of wines from Chardonnays to Merlots, but an interesting one for wine connoisseurs is the Phantom, which is a unique red with strong aromas including pipe tobacco and black pepper.